zuen257/EmeraldPlus/README.md

 # EmeraldPlus

-This is a minecraft mod!!
+This is a fabric minecraft mod for version 1.21.1!!
 Adding a new armor and tool set using a combination of netherite and emerald!

 The ore, *netherald*, can be crafted like so: